 DefectDojo, a popular and free ASOC tool, exemplifies this shift.
 It consolidates security findings from various security scanners (e.g., SAST, DAST, SCA) through a correlation engine.
 It supports applying a shared ownership model, enabling software engineers to manage their own findings while enforcing SLA policies and facilitating risk management.
 This approach significantly enhances visibility into the security posture of individual dev teams or specific products, especially in combination with a security engineering team.

-1. Create Security Capabilities or Epics: Incorporate more complex security requirements or initiatives as Capabilities or Epics in the backlogs of projects and/or solutions.
-This ensures their proper prioritization and enabled effective progress tracking.
+- Create Security Capabilities or Epics: Incorporate more complex security requirements or initiatives as Capabilities or Epics in the backlogs of projects and/or solutions.
+This ensures their proper prioritization and enables effective progress tracking.
 By working at this level of abstraction, dev units can define their own implementations for security requirements while maintaining transparency with InfoSec through this overarching Capability or Epic.
 This approach facilitates alignment on security objectives without restricting teams to a single method of implementation.

 There are likely more ways to enhance transparency using a project management tool, based on the specific practices applied a a particular organization.
 But let’s move on and examine how to automate this process to improve efficiency and scalability.